adams85/acornima/README.md

 ### JSX

-The library also supports the syntax extensions [JSX](https://facebook.github.io/jsx/).
+The library also supports the syntax extension [JSX](https://facebook.github.io/jsx/).
 However, mostly for performance reasons, the related functionality is separated from the core parser: it is available in the `Acornima.Extras` package, in the `Acornima.Jsx` namespace.

 #### Installation & usage